wjf0214/awesome-stars-wjf0214/README.md

 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

-*   [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - Continuation of Clash Verge - A Clash Meta GUI based on Tauri (Windows, MacOS, Linux)
+*   [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - A modern GUI client based on Tauri, designed to run in Windows, macOS and Linux for tailored proxy experience

 *   [gkd-kit/subscription](https://github.com/gkd-kit/subscription) - GKD 默认订阅规则